cometscome/QuadraticHamiltonians.jl/README.md

 This is an alpha version.

 This calculates meanfields of the Hamiltonian with quadratic terms in superconductors.
-With the use of this package, you do not have to consider a matrix of the Hamiltonian.
+With the use of this package, you do not have to think about a matrix of the Hamiltonian that you want to consider.
 To construct the Hamiltonian, just add the operators.

 We implemented two kinds of methods.